kurron/docker-azul-jdk-9/README.md

 # List of Changes

 * removed Docker, Docker Compose and Ansible from the image.
 Use the build image instead.
-* use `azul/zulu-openjdk:8u131` as the base image to be more Kubernetes friendly
-* update to OpenJDK 64-Bit Server VM (Zulu 8.21.0.1-linux64) (build 25.131-b11, mixed mode)
+* update to OpenJDK 64-Bit Server VM (Zulu build 9.0.4.1+11, mixed mode)